 With a broad-range of cultures in this metropolitan city, you can find foods from almost every country imaginable.
 And with hundreds of restaurants throughout the City, you're sure to find something to whet your appetite.
 But, if you're looking for something truly authentic, nothing says Philadelphia quite like these local favorites:

 Fresh, soft and squishy Italian rolls, typically 12 inches long, filled with melted cheese and tender pieces of beef are the main components of this truly Philadelphia sandwich.
-Most establishments offer a choice of Cheez Whiz (or "whiz" if you want to sound like a local), American, or Provolone cheese and the option of adding fried or raw onions to the steak.
+Most establishments offer a choice of Cheez Whiz (or "whiz" if you want to sound like a local), American or Provolone cheese and the option of adding fried or raw onions to the steak.
 Depending on where you go, the beef is served in slices or chopped up, but almost every place in Philadelphia cooks the beef on top of a griddle with a little bit of oil.

 Eat it Like a Local Tip: Stand back!
 The juices of these succulent sandwiches tend to run out the back of the roll, so watch out while you're eating because you could end up wearing it!
-Many locals have adopted a similar way of eating a cheesesteak.
+Many locals have adopted a particular way of eating a cheesesteak.
 To do it like them, stand and lean over your sandwich as you eat.

 Combining hot and spicy with one of America’s favorite dishes Crab Fries are a real treat.
 Available at multiple restaurants and venues across the city, Chickie’s and Pete’s take on the dish is a Philadelphia favorite.